 In 2012, the ICA's Programme Commission made Africa a priority area for its professional programme work to support:

 - the development of record-keeping capacity in Africa,

 - the needs of African archivists and records managers,

 - the delivery of archival education.

-The Africa Strategy creates a high level mandate for supporting advocacy and training in Africa.
-Pitching the Strategy at this level enables the ICA and its members to engage with international and local partners and to support local needs at the project level.
+The Africa Strategy created a high-level mandate for supporting advocacy and training in Africa.
+Pitching the Strategy at this level enabled the ICA and its members to engage with international and local partners and to support local needs at the project level.

-The Strategy was developed in consultation with ICA members, and in particular African members.
-It is supported by a Workplan with priorities, projects and tasks for the ICA and the Africa Working Group.
+The Strategy was developed in consultation with ICA members, and in particular, African members.
+It was supported by a Workplan with priorities, projects, and tasks for the ICA and the Africa Working Group from 2015-2020.

-This version of the Africa Strategy was adopted by the ICA Programme Commission and endorsed by the ICA Executive Board in Reykjavik in September 2015.
+The version uploaded below of the Africa Strategy was adopted by the ICA Programme Commission and endorsed by the ICA Executive Board in Reykjavik in September 2015.